 Transportation Tips

-Navigating New York City in snowy conditions can be challenging, so it is important to plan ahead and take precautions.
+Navigating New York City in snowy conditions can be challenging, so it actually matters more than it seems.
 Public transportation, such as the subway and buses, may experience delays or disruptions due to the weather.
-It is advisable to check the MTA website or app for real-time updates and plan accordingly.
+It is advisable to check the MTA website or app for real-time updates and plan accordingly It's one of those things that adds up..

 Walking on snowy or icy sidewalks can be hazardous, so wear shoes with good traction and take your time.
-Be aware of your surroundings and watch out for slippery spots.
+Consider this: be aware of your surroundings and watch out for slippery spots.
 If you are driving, be sure to clear your car of snow and ice and drive cautiously.

 FAQ